rajasegar/book-notes/four-thousand-weeks.md

 Author: Oliver Burkeman

-#+begin_quote
-It's the very last thing, isn't it, we feel grateful for: having happened.
-You know, you needn't have happened.
+> It's the very last thing, isn't it, we feel grateful for: having happened.
+You know,
+> you needn't have happened.
 You needn't have happened.
 But you did happen.
--- Douglas Harding
+> -- Douglas Harding
-#+end_quote

-#+begin_quote
-What makes it unbearable is your mistaken belief that it can be cured. -- Charlotte Joko Beck
+> What makes it unbearable is your mistaken belief that it can be cured. -- Charlotte Joko Beck
-#+end_quote

 ## Introduction: In the Long Run, We're all dead
  - The average human lifespan is absurdly, terrifyingly and insultingly short.